Inflectra/rapise-documentation/docs/Guide/menu_and_toolbars.md

 * **Selenium** - displays the [Selenium settings](selenium_settings_dialog.md) dialog box.
 This is used to edit the different Selenium web browser profiles that can be used by Rapise. related to using the Web Spy to inspect the DOM objects in web pages.
 * **Mobile** - displays the [Mobile Settings](mobile_settings_dialog.md) dialog box.
 This lets you configure the different mobile devices that are available for testing by Rapise.
-* **NeoLoad Integration Settings** - displays the [NeoLoad Integration Settings](neoload_settings_dialog.md) dialog.
-These settings may need to be changed when using Rapise with NeoLoad.
 * **Java** - displays the [Install Java Access Bridge](java_awt_swing_testing.md) dialog box.
 Installing the Java Access Bridge lets Rapise connect to Java AWT/Swing applications so that they can be tested.

 ## Help